IMF says prepared to aid Libya, Egypt

 "If there is a need for short-term financing, the IMF is there to provide," Masood Ahmed, director of the Fund's Middle East and Central Asia department, said in an interview.

-But he added that Libya was not likely to need an extended aid program, since an estimated $150 billion of sovereign assets once controlled by ousted Libyan leader Muammar Gaddafi and his inner circle, now frozen abroad, would ultimately be available to the country.
+But he added that Libya was not likely to need an extended aid programme, since an estimated $150 billion (94 billion pounds) of sovereign assets once controlled by ousted Libyan leader Muammar Gaddafi and his inner circle, now frozen abroad, would ultimately be available to the country.

 "In the medium term, it should be able to finance itself," he said.

-The IMF is expected to play a key role in channeling international aid to countries affected by Arab Spring uprisings.
-On Saturday the Fund said it was willing to provide up to $35 billion in loans to those countries and announced it recognized Libya's ruling interim council as a legitimate power.
+The IMF is expected to play a key role in channelling international aid to countries affected by Arab Spring uprisings.
+On Saturday the Fund said it was willing to provide up to $35 billion in loans to those countries and announced it recognised Libya's ruling interim council as a legitimate power.

 Ahmed said the IMF was ready to send a team of experts to Libya to assess the state of its economy as soon as security conditions permitted.
 The team will focus on issues such as how well payments systems and banks are operating, he said.